heliaxdev/namada-monitoring/README.md

 ## Features

 - **Block Height Counter**: Tracks the latest block height of the Namada blockchain.
+- **Block Time**: Tracks the time spent processing a block.
 - **Bonding Activity Metrics**: Measures the total amount of tokens bonded and unbonded per epoch.
 - **Epoch Counter**: Tracks the latest epoch recorded on the blockchain.
+- **Fees tracker**:  Total fees paid per block and per token.
+- **Peer Count**: Tracks the number of active peers known to the node.
 - **Total Supply of Native Token**: Monitors the total supply of Namada's native token.
 - **Transaction Metrics**: Tracks transaction activity, including batch sizes and transaction types per epoch.
+- **Transfers amounts**: Tracks the total transfer amount per token and epoch.
 - **Voting Power Metrics**: Tracks the number of validators required to reach 1/3 and 2/3 of the total voting power.
-- **Peer Count**: Tracks the number of active peers known to the node.
-- **Fees count**: Tracks the total fees paid per block and per token.

 ## Prerequisites